 - GTM requires compromises —

-'unsafe-inline'is often necessary - Server-side GTM significantly simplifies CSP
+'unsafe-inline'is often necessary unless you adopt nonce +'strict-dynamic' - Server-side GTM significantly simplifies CSP and removes most third-party script domains

 A well-configured CSP protects users against XSS without blocking site functionality.